 Northern Thailand Heritage And Lanna Kingdom

-Chiang Mai, Thailand’s second-largest city, is a great escape from the hectic Bangkok traffic.
-Tucked away high in the mountain ranges of North Thailand it offers a cooler climate, stunning natural beauty, and a laid-back atmosphere.
 The city is a haven for artists, craftspeople, and digital nomads from around the globe.
-It’s a place where ancient Lanna temples rub shoulders with trendy cafes.
+Here, ancient Lanna temples rub shoulders with trendy cafes.

 Lanna Becomes An Economic Powerhouse